 Probably you saw Sun tracking system before; however do you have the urge to challenge yourself to make a Sun Tracking Unit?
 First of all, get a tiny .7″x1.4″ PC board using the LED3X sensor concept.
 This circuit uses power MOFSET drivers, which most any DC motor can be used without any modification.
 You might noticed that the power drivers are good enough of delivering about 50 amps of peak current or even more.
 The current will increase accordingly to the transistor.
 This mean the large power MOFSET, 72A when operated in low current, it will eliminates the needed for a heat sink on the transistor.
 Cool, isn’t it?

-So this time I decided to make pretty simple but powerful enough audio amplifier.
-For this, I’ve chosen quad bridge car audio amplifier – TDA7384 which has four input and four output channels with power capability 4x35W(4Î©).
-If connect to car battery where operating voltage is about 13.2V, then each channel can give 22W what is more than enough for me.
-This amplifier I probably will use to test audio processor TDA7313 which is stilltry in the development phase.
+I decided to make pretty simple but powerful enough audio amplifier.
+For this, I’ve chosen quad-bridge car audio amplifier IC – TDA7384, which has four input and four output channels with power capability 4x35W(4Î©).
+If connected to a car battery where the operating voltage is about 13.2V, then each channel can give 22W what is more than enough for me.
+This amplifier I probably will use to test audio processor TDA7313, which is still in the development phase.
 I didn’t find much information about this chip on the internet, so I decided to build it and try on my own.
 As datasheets of TDA,7384 says, it is low distortion, low output noise, low external component count.
 Also has Stand-By function and Mute function.
 It has several protections like from output short circuit to GND. or to Vs, capable of handling very inductive loads, thermal limiter, load dump voltage.
 TDA7384 is an AB power amplifier cased in flexiwatt25 (eagle library is included in project archive) package which is designed for high-end car radio applications.
-It allows rail to rail output voltage swing with no need of boot-strap capacitors. (click to enlarge) I have followed the schematic in datasheet when building…
+It allows the rail to rail output voltage swing with no need of bootstrap capacitors. (click to enlarge) I have followed the schematic in datasheet when building…